xtrf/xtm-connect-tmgmt-plugin/README.md

 ## CONFIGURATION

 - add a new translation provider at /admin/tmgmt/translators
-- choose between "LangConnector" and enter your API key
+- choose between "XTMConnect" and enter your API key
-- set additional settings related to the LangConnector API
+- set additional settings related to the XTMConnect API